-How much life insurance do you really need?
-That depends on many factors, one of which is your age.
-While you should feel secure knowing your life insurance policy will be there to protect your family over the years, it’s important to periodically re-examine your insurance needs.
-The policy you purchased when your kids were born may not be the right coverage for you during retirement.
-Here’s a look at different life stages and how they can impact your need for life insurance.
+How much life insurance should you have?
+That depends on many factors, including your age.
+To get the most out of your policy, it’s important to periodically re-examine your insurance needs at different stages in your life.
+The policy you purchased when your kids were born may not be the right one during retirement.
+We take a decade-by-decade look at different life stages and examine how they can shape your need for coverage.

 Life Insurance in Your 20s

-A life insurance policy can help cover debts, so co-signers or joint account holders won’t be responsible should the worst happen.
+A life insurance policy can help shield your co-signers or joint account holders against your debts should the worst happen.
 Life insurance is generally pretty inexpensive for young adults.
-Buying life insurance when you’re young and healthy can ensure that you benefit from a lower premium.
+Buying life insurance when you’re young and healthy can also ensure that you benefit from a lower premium.

-Now that you’re in your 30s, you’ve probably experienced one, two or five “big” life changes.
-Whether you got married, started a family, landed a fancy new job or bought a house, these are all big changes and you’ll want to make sure your life insurance is keeping up.
+Now that you’re in your 30s, you may have experienced one or more significant life changes.
+Whether you’ve gotten married, started a family, landed a new job or bought your first house, you’ll want to be sure your life insurance is keeping up.

 Life Insurance in Your 40s

-As your career has become more established, your income has likely increased compared to what you were earning in your 20s and 30s.
-When your income grows, it’s a good idea to look at your life insurance coverage to make sure it will provide protection that keeps pace with your lifestyle.
+As your career has advanced, your income has likely increased.
+When your income grows, revisit your life insurance coverage to make sure the protection it provides is keeping pace with your lifestyle.

-However, not all life changes call for increasing your life insurance.
+That said, not all life changes call for increasing your life insurance.
 If you’ve paid off debts — car loan, mortgage, private loans — or your children have moved out, your life insurance coverage can likely be adjusted.
-You may be able to afford a permanent life insurance policy now.
-Certain types of life insurance policies build cash value over time that can be used as a form of supplemental retirement income.
+You may also be able to afford a permanent life insurance policy now.
+Certain types of life insurance build cash value, which in time can be used as a form of supplemental retirement income.

-As you get closer to retirement, your life insurance needs have likely changed.
-It’s a good time to consider a daily living rider.
-With a daily living rider, you can choose to receive a portion of your policy’s death benefit as a way to provide some financial support if you become chronically ill or are unable to perform two of five essential tasks of daily living — eating, toileting, transferring, bathing, dressing and/or continence.¹
+As you get closer to retirement, your life insurance needs will change.
+Now’s a good time to consider a daily living rider.
+With one in place, you can receive a portion of your policy’s death benefit if you become chronically ill or are unable to perform two of five essential tasks of daily living — eating, toileting, transferring, bathing, dressing and/or continence.¹

-On the other hand, if you’re debt-free, no longer working and your children are financially independent, you may be able to reduce your coverage.
+On the other hand, if you’re debt-free, no longer working and your children are financially independent, you may be able to reduce your life insurance coverage.

 ¹Life insurance and its riders can provide some financial protection in your later years, but should not be viewed as a replacement for long-term care or disability income insurance.